 Each of these Worlds is subject to a set of laws and natural forces that govern that level.
 Whilst we distinguish these different levels as a schema for understanding consciousness, we are not looking at a hierarchical value system – Divine and Spiritual are not more important, nor loftier than the Psychological and Physical!
-All are necessary and part of the completeness.
+All are necessary and part of completeness.

 It is, however, helpful to note the nature of each World.
-The greatest density of matter and highest number of laws govern the Physical realm.
-The Psychological realm has a fluidity of watery emotion with its shifting forms, distortions and reflections.
+The greatest density of matter and the highest number of laws govern the Physical realm.
+The Psychological realm has a fluidity of watery emotion with its shifting forms, distortions, and reflections.
 These both give an idea of the weight and the effects acting upon our consciousness.
 It is in this context that we can fully appreciate the Ego’s vital role.

 of a recognizable personality.

-Thus our Ego actively fields life for us – creating images, mental pictures, strategies and habitual patterns that take us further and further away from the primary stimulus.
-Weaving our sense of self into its own web of meaning and associations, Ego defends our self-image by donning many different masks and operating under varying degrees of denial to maintain illusion and deny any other reality.
+Thus our Ego actively fields life for us – creating images, mental pictures, strategies, and habitual patterns that take us further and further away from the primary stimulus.
+Weaving our sense of self into its own web of meaning and associations, Ego defends our self-image by donning many different masks and operating under varying degrees of denial to maintain the illusion and deny any other reality.
 It is subject to deep insecurity, aware of its finite tenure and fending off any reminder of vulnerability and powerlessness.
 Ego is thus invested in negating and defending against the ever-changing agency of life that challenges us to wake up to Self.

-In tandem with our thinking systems (Hod) and our repetitive actions (Nezah), Ego pre-empts and orchestrates our responses with the main aim of shielding us from pain and discomfort, or becoming overwhelmed.
+In tandem with our thinking systems (Hod) and our repetitive actions (Nezah), Ego pre-empts and orchestrates our responses with the main aim of shielding us from pain and discomfort or becoming overwhelmed.
 In the positive sense, a functional ego is able to bind the powerful urges of Mortido and Libido, and contain the majority of neurotic behaviours created by trauma and loss, as well as some mild psychosis – at least under normal circumstances.
-Hod, Nezah and Yesod work together in a triad, operating as the mechanical apparatus of ordinary mind and seeking to maintain a stable existence.
+Hod, Nezah, and Yesod work together in a triad, operating as the mechanical apparatus of the ordinary mind and seeking to maintain a stable existence.
 They are below a liminal threshold for awakening consciousness, providing a varying degree of mental balance and stability (see Fig 1).

 In the everyday world, Ego is highly adept and well placed as the orchestrating centre of the mind to meet immediate challenges, first surviving and then thriving.
 The early work of raising our self-awareness provides many ways to interrupt such habitual patterns of everyday thoughts, feelings and actions.
 Specifically, we begin to watch our reactivity as it is triggered by everyday events that are touching some deeper protection mechanism.
 We go beyond the presenting situation to the hidden emotional pattern that is active in our unconscious and beyond our will.